Plot & Creation: Akhnaten

 When Philip Glass decided to write an opera about the pharaoh Akhnaten, he faced an unusual creative challenge: How do you write an opera about a historical figure when almost all record of that person’s life has disappeared?
-In contrast to the well-documented subjects of Glass’s previous operas, Albert Einstein and Mahatma Gandhi, Akhnaten is known to modern archaeologists only through a small, fragmentary collection of ancient artifacts.
+In contrast to the well-documented subjects of Glass’s previous operas, Albert Einstein and Mahatma Gandhi, Akhnaten—today more commonly referred to as “Akhenaten”—is known to modern archaeologists only through a small, fragmentary collection of ancient artifacts.
 In fact, this scarcity of archaeological evidence was partly intentional: In the years following Akhnaten’s death, his successors, scandalized and outraged by the pharaoh’s religious reforms, had systematically destroyed the monuments of Akhnaten’s reign.
 Add to this the inevitable ravages of three and a half millennia, and it is no wonder that archaeologists have pieced together only a spotty record of the pharaoh’s life.
-Yet rather than viewing this fragmentary record as an impediment to understanding Akhnaten’s story, Glass viewed it as a vital part of the story—a story encompassing not merely the seventeen years of Akhnaten’s reign but also the 3,500 years that have since elapsed.
+Yet rather than viewing this fragmentary record as an impediment to understanding Akhnaten’s story, Glass viewed it as a vital part of the story—a story encompassing not merely the 17 years of Akhnaten’s reign but also the 3,500 years that have since elapsed.

 Act I: Year 1 of Akhnaten’s reign, Thebes

 FUNERAL OF AMENHOTEP III